Weighing the Options of Refinancing

 It has been said that only in the case your new interest is at least two points lower, should you refinance your loan.
 That may have been good advice years ago, but as refinancing has been costing less recently, it is never the wrong time to consider a new loan!
 Refinancing has a variety of advantages that can make it worth the up-front cost a few times over.

-When you refinance, you might have the ability to reduce your interest rate and monthly mortgage payment amount, perhaps by a lot.
-You might also have the option to "cash out" some of the built-up equity in your home, that you may use to take care of higher interest debts, improve your home, or take a vacation.
-You may be able to refinance to a shorter-term mortgage loan, giving you the ability to add to your equity faster.
+You may be able to lower your interest rate (sometimes by a lot) and reduce your monthly mortgage payment amount with your refinanced mortgage.
+You might also have the ability to "cash out" some of the built-up equity in your residence, that you will be able use to take care of higher interest debts, make home improvements, or finance a vacation.
+With reduced interest rates, you might also be able to build up home equity faster by moving to a shorter-term mortgage loan.

 Doing the Math

-Another thing about taxes is that once your interest rate is reduced, naturally you'll also be lowering the paid interest amount that you'll be able to deduct from your taxes.
-This is one more cost that borrowers take into consideration.
-Call us at (941) 366-5800 to help you do the math.
+Another thing about taxes is that once your interest rate is lowered, it follows that you will also be lowering the paid interest amount that you can deduct from your federal income taxes.
+This is one more cost that some borrowers take into account.
+We can help you do the math!
+Call us at (941) 366-5800.

-Most people find that the savings each month balance out the initial expenses of refinancing.
-We can help you explore your options, considering the effect a refinance might have on your taxes, how likely you may be to sell in the near future, and your available cash.
+Most people find that the savings each month outweigh the up-front expenses of refinancing.
+We will help you find out which loan program is ideal for you, taking into account your cash on hand, how likely you are to sell your residence in the near future, and how refinancing may effect your taxes.
 Call us at (941) 366-5800 to get started.